 1. What scholarships are available in China?

 One of the most common scholarships in China is the CSC government scholarship.
 This scholarship is available for degree programs (Bachelor, Master, PhD) for the September intake of each year.
-Application must be ready and submitted by the end of January each year.
+The application must be ready and submitted by the end of January each year.

 This scholarship can be partially or fully-funded.
 If fully-funded, this scholarship funds your tuition fee, accommodation, insurance and monthly stipend of up to 3,000 RMB (about $450 USD).